 The case is also the leading authority on the binding nature of agreements reached in mediation, following the Court of Appeal's initial refusal to approve a settlement reached at mediation, where Davinia led the team to a successful challenge of that refusal.

-As a dispute resolution/general commercial litigator I have well over 20 years' expertise specialising in corporate governance, directors' responsibilities and duties and insolvency law.
-I also have over 13 years' experience of management responsibilities having led the largest team in the firm (Commercial Litigation) and for the last two years, been a practice leader of the Dispute Resolution Group, with a place on the firm's Management Board.
+As a dispute resolution/general commercial litigator I have well over 25 years' expertise specialising in civil fraud, corporate governance, directors' responsibilities and duties and insolvency law.
+I also have over 15 years' experience of management responsibilities having led the largest team in the firm (Commercial Litigation) and for the last five years, been a practice leader of the Dispute Resolution Group, with a place on the firm's Management Board.

-I am the client and supervising partner for the firm's high profile work which is undertaken for the Department of Business Innovation & Skills (The Insolvency Service), and am one of the leading experts in the UK in investigating and pursuing directors' disqualification proceedings, where the public interest is a driving factor.
+I am the client and supervising partner for the firm's high profile work which is undertaken for the Department for Business, Energy & Industrial Strategy (The Insolvency Service), and am one of the leading experts in the UK in investigating and pursuing directors' disqualification proceedings, where the public interest is a driving factor.

 Leading a specialist team, we also pursue winding up proceedings against live companies where it is considered that they should be wound up in the public interest, as well as undertaking investigations into companies which have become insolvent, many of which have been of a complex and sizeable nature.
 The extent of my work has provided me with significant expertise, running and leading a team on many cases which are leading authorities on the issue of directors' responsibilities.
 Examples include :